-In the modern era of rapidly evolving technology, steady digitalisation of business processes and shifting worker expectations, businesses need to work hard to keep up with the pace of change.
+In the modern era of rapidly evolving technology, ongoing digitalisation of business processes and shifting worker expectations, businesses need to work hard to keep up with the pace of change.

 Workforce planning should be a top priority for company leaders in this exciting but chaotic time.
-This will help you future-proof your organisation and prepare your people for the challenges and opportunities to come.
+This will help you future-proof your organisation and prepare your people for future challenges and opportunities.

-Whatever the coming years might bring, your business and its employees need to be ready for change.
-That will mean keeping your finger on the pulse of the labor market, tracking the latest tech trends and reskilling your workforce.
+Whatever the coming years might bring, your business and its employees must be ready for change.
+That will mean keeping your finger on the pulse of the labour market, tracking the latest tech trends and reskilling your workforce.

 preparing for the future of work

-It's difficult to predict with any certainty what the future will bring for employers, but every business can feel sure that change will manifest itself in some way or another.
+It's difficult to predict what the future will bring for employers, but every business can feel sure that change will manifest itself in some way or another.

-PwC's Workforce of the Future 2030 report found that 74% of workers are ready to learn new skills or retrain to remain employable in the future.
+PwC's workforce of the Future 2030 report found that 74% of workers are ready to learn new skills or retrain to remain employable.

 Machine learning and AI will help us do a much better job of workforce planning in the future, but we can't sit back and wait for the future of work to happen.
 Those organisations and workers that understand potential futures, and what each might mean for them, and plan ahead, will be best prepared to succeed.